Bible Study, Prayer, and Homily Resources

 by Fr.
 Tommy Lane

-After Mass everyone will want to meet you and be photographed with you.
-I am sure you will have lots of nice things to eat.
-Jesus also wants you to have fun.
-He wants you to enjoy yourselves.
+After Mass, girls and boys, everyone will want to meet you and be photographed with you.
+You will have nice things to eat.
+Jesus also wants you to enjoy yourselves.
 Just remember that it is all because Jesus has come to you.
 You will get gifts and envelopes with money inside.
 But the most important gift today is Jesus coming to you in Holy Communion.
 Jesus coming to you is the best gift you will receive today.
 Jesus is more important than all the money or presents or nice food.
 Continue to pray to Jesus and Mary every day because they love you so much.

 This homily was delivered in a parish in Ireland.